dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

 performed, otherwise we get one round of scan static refinement followed by a round of scan-varying refinement.
 The latter allows the crystal parameters to vary across the scan, but those smoothly-changing parameters are not affected by the restraint.
-In this case, we are not trying to get the most sophisticated, varying model for the diffraction geometry, but are just trying to correct the wrong detector distance.
+In this situation, we are not trying to get a sophisticated, varying model for the diffraction geometry, but are just trying to correct the wrong detector distance.